freeorion/freeorion/CONTRIBUTING.md

 `fix-<Issue Number>`.
 To publish your contribution, create a [Pull Request] and wait for feedback from the developers.

+By submitting a pull request, you agree to license its contents under the applicable [FreeOrion license(s)].

 To ensure your PR won't be rejected, please make sure that:

 * The code changes match the [Code Standards].
 For Python code we follow